Ralph Waldo Emerson

 The reasonable price for such a large book is no doubt because of the essays being in the public domain.
 It’s much more cost-effective to repackage and reprint them.

 I very much want for people to make money for their intellectual and creative work, but we have to find better ways than intellectual monopoly and control of costless bits.
 You can be sure some middlemen (middle persons?) would still like to have exclusive rights to Emerson’s works and would love to charge us monopoly prices for them, but would that be to society’s benefit?
 Especially when Ralph is long dead.
 Do you suppose if there had been a Ralph Emerson Company and an Emerson World theme park and cute mascots that his work would still be under copyright?
-That Congress would have earlier started granting “perpetual copyright on the installment plan”*?
+That Congress would have earlier started granting perpetual copyright on the installment plan?

 When Walt Disney has been dead for as long as Emerson, will his work still be locked up by copyright?
 Isn’t it better to have free access to great works like this?
 (Disney itself has much benefited from pulling work out of the public domain for derivative use.
 Is it too much to expect that they should allow work to return to the public domain for further cultural enrichment?
 Well, of course it is.
 They’re a business.
 But it shouldn’t be too much to expect that our representatives should have some regard for the public good and tell companies like Disney that no, they can’t have all the cookies in the jar.)
 Even if you disagree on the greatness of Emerson’s work (or Disney’s, for that matter), I hope you value that it is readily available (or should be!) for discussion and derivative works.

-I’ve confused the issue by bringing Disney and Mickey Mouse in to the discussion.
+I’ve confused the issue by bringing Disney and Mickey Mouse into the discussion.
 I think Emerson’s work is much more important, but I’m annoyed at how our copyright laws are being corrupted by companies like Disney so I seized the opportunity for a tangential rant.
 Not only are they hoarding their own “property,” but they are denying the public domain of so many other works that would have become free.

 Stallman Says